felixlopz/hubrise-test-task/content/apps/ikentoo-lightspeed/en/food-ordering-platforms.md

 To connect iKentoo to Deliveroo, Uber Eats, or Just Eat, use the configuration parameters provided below.

-By convention, Lightspeed support team uses predefined codes when they set up the integration with major food platforms.
-Such codes are needed for service types, payments, charges, and discounts.
-If you configure the iKentoo back office autonomously, we recommend that you use the same codes, which are provided below, as this simplifies troubleshooting in case of errors.
+By convention, Lightspeed support team uses these predefined codes when they set up the integration.
+If you configure the iKentoo back office autonomously, we recommend that you use the same codes, as this simplifies troubleshooting.

+---

+**IMPORTANT NOTE:** These codes must be present in your iKentoo back office and must be included in the configuration page of the food platform bridge.

+---

-For detailed instructions on how to create the ref codes in the iKentoo back office, see [Creating Ref Codes for Delivery Platforms](/apps/ikentoo-lightspeed/map-ref-codes/#creating-ref-codes-for-delivery-platforms).
+For detailed instructions on how to create ref codes in the iKentoo back office, see [Creating Ref Codes for Delivery Platforms](/apps/ikentoo-lightspeed/map-ref-codes/#creating-ref-codes-for-delivery-platforms).

-You then need to include the same codes in the configuration page of the delivery platform bridge, as well, so that they match those present on iKentoo.

 ## Deliveroo